thetatoken/theta-eth-rpc-adaptor/README.md

 theta-eth-rpc-adaptor start --config=../privatenet/eth-rpc-adaptor
 ```

+The RPC adaptor will first create 10 test wallets, which will be useful for running tests with dev tools like Truffle, Hardhat.
+After the test wallets are created, the ETH RPC APIs will be ready for use.

 ## RPC APIs

 The RPC APIs should conform to the Ethereum JSON RPC API standard: https://eth.wiki/json-rpc/API.
 We currently support the following Ethereum RPC APIs: